Suleiman-Ali/job-listings-front-end/README.md

 # Job Listings 💼

-Job Listings is an app where users can post and look for new jobs, it is similar to Weworkremotely.
+Job Listings is a job board where users can post and look for new jobs.

 ![Alt text](./site-homepage-image.png)
 ![Alt text](./site-listingpage-image.png)